-17.26.90 Critical Aquifer Recharge Areas
+17.26.090 Critical Aquifer Recharge Areas

-- A. Classification-Critical Aquifer Recharge Areas - 1.
+- D. Classification-Critical Aquifer Recharge Areas - 1.
 For the purposes of this classification, the critical aquifer recharge areas are determined by the combined effects of soil types and hydrogeology.
 (Critical Aquifer Recharge Map, Cowlitz-Wahkiakum Council of Governments, 1993). - 2.
 High Susceptibility.
-Areas, identified on the aquifer recharge map, with a very high susceptibility to contamination of the underlying aquifer due to high soil permeability and high water table. - B. Regulated Activities.
-The following activities are regulated in critical aquifer recharge areas: - 1.
-Aboveground and Underground Storage Tanks and Vaults.
+Areas, identified on the aquifer recharge map, with a very high susceptibility to contamination of the underlying aquifer due to high soil permeability and high water table. - E. Regulated Activities.
+The following activities are regulated in critical aquifer recharge areas: - Aboveground and Underground Storage Tanks and Vaults.
 Aboveground or underground storage tanks or vaults for the storage of hazardous substances or dangerous wastes as defined in WAC 173-303, Dangerous Waste Regulations, or any other substances, solids, or liquids in quantities identified by the county health department, consistent with WAC 173-303, as a risk to groundwater quality shall conform to the Uniform Fire Code, WAC 173-360, and underground storage tank regulations. - 2.
 Utility Transmission Facilities.
 Utility facilities that carry liquid petroleum products or any other hazardous substance as defined in WAC 173-303. - 3.
 Land Divisions.
 Subdivisions, short subdivisions and other divisions of land will be evaluated for their impact on groundwater quality within the aquifer recharge areas.
 The following measures may be required: - a.
-An analysis of the potential contaminate loading; - (1) Alternative site designs, phased development and/or groundwater quality monitoring; - (2) Open spaces within development proposals; and/or - (3) Community/public water systems and community drain fields.
+An analysis of the potential contaminate loading; - b.
+Alternative site designs, phased development and/or groundwater quality monitoring; - c.
+Open spaces within development proposals; and/or - d.
+Community/public water systems and community drainfields. - C. Hydrogeologic Testing and Site Evaluation. - 1.
+Hydrogeologic testing and site evaluation may be required for any regulated activity.
+If federal or state regulations require hydrogeologic testing, the City may waive the requirement for additional testing; provided, the City has adequate factual information to evaluate the proposal.

-- C. Hydrogeological Testing and Site Evaluation. - 1.
-Hydrogeological testing and site evaluation may be required for any regulated activity.
-If federal or state regulations require hydrogeological testing, the City may waive the requirement for additional testing; provided, the City has adequate factual information to evaluate the proposal. - 2.
-Development that may negatively impact the quality of critical aquifer recharge areas shall be prohibited unless the hydrogeological testing and site evaluation satisfactorily demonstrate that significant adverse impacts will be mitigated. - E. If hydrogeological testing and site evaluation are required, they shall be conducted by a qualified expert and typically include at least the following.
+- 2. Development that may negatively impact the quality of critical aquifer recharge areas shall be prohibited unless the hydrogeologic testing and site evaluation satisfactorily demonstrate that significant adverse impacts will be mitigated. - by a qualified expert and typically include at least the following.
 Technical justification shall be provided where the qualified expert does not deem any information applicable. - 1.
 A characterization of the site and its relationship to the aquifer and evaluation of the ability of the site to accommodate the proposed activity. - 2.
 A discussion of the effects of the proposed project on groundwater quality and quantity. - 3.
 Recommendations on appropriate mitigation, if any, to assure that there shall be no significant degradation of groundwater quality or quantity. - 4.
 In addition, the testing and evaluation must include, but not be limited to, an analysis of: - a.
 Geologic setting and soils information of site and surrounding area. - b.
 Water quality data, including pH, temperature, conductivity, nitrates, and bacteria. - c.
 Location and depth to perched water tables. - d.
 Recharge potential of facility site (permeability/transmissivity). - e.
 Local groundwater flow, direction and gradient. - f.
 Surface water locations within one thousand feet of the site.